protoloft/klipper_z_calibration/README.md

 ### Bed Mesh

-If you use a bed mesh, the coordinates for probing on the print bed must be exactly the relative reference point of the mesh since this is the zero point!
-But, you can ommit these properties completely now and the relative reference point of the mesh will be taken automatically (for this, the "bed_mesh:relative_reference_index" setting is required and there is no support for round bed/mesh so far)!
+If you use a bed mesh, it is advised to configure it with a relative reference index ("bed_mesh:relative_reference_index" setting).
+But this is not enforced anymore.
+Then, the position at this index will become the Z=0 point of the mesh.
+If the configuration lacks a "bed_xy_position", then the relative reference index will be read every time the calibration is started.
+Thereby it's possible to change this index by macros at runtime.

 ### Switch Offset

 The "z_calibration:switch_offset" is the already mentioned offset from the switch body (which is the probed position) to the actual trigger point above it.
-A starting point for this value can be taken from the datasheet of the Omron switch (D2F-5: 0.5mm and SSG-5H: 0.7mm).
+A starting point for this value can be taken from the data sheet of the Omron switch (D2F-5: 0.5mm and SSG-5H: 0.7mm).
 It's safe to start with a little less depending on the squishiness you prefer for the first layer (for me, it's about 0.46 for the D2F-5).
 So, with a smaller offset value, the nozzle is more away from the bed!
 The value cannot be negative.

-For example, the datasheet of the D2F-5:
+For example, the data sheet of the D2F-5:

 ![endstop offset](pictures/d2f-example.png)